We may receive compensation if you visit partners we recommend. Read our affiliate disclosure.

 ICF members receive discounts on all accreditations.
 They will also be given permission to use marketing materials showcasing their ICF membership and certifications.
 The ICF also shares information and training materials to help members take their coaching business to the next level.

-An annual membership costs $245 and expires on 31 March the following year.
-Memberships bought in the actual year and are prorated monthly, according to how many months are left of the membership year.
+Annual membership costs $245 and expires on 31 March the following year.
+Memberships are bought in the actual year and are prorated monthly, according to how many months are left of the membership year.

-Memberships bought in January, February and March the following year are prorated based on how many months of the membership year, plus all 12 months of the following year.
+Memberships bought in January, February, and March of the following year are prorated based on how many months of the membership year, plus all 12 months of the following year.
 A full list of monthly costs are available here.